 Keeping everything claustrophobically within this group of three means it’s occasionally slightly repetitive, and once they’re in the Lake Distict a lot of the interactions are variations on the theme.
 But that tight grouping also means that the landscapes seem always to be neutral.
 Never welcoming, but never menacing, even as dark water laps the nearby shore and crags rise up in the grey sky.

-The Unseen is deeply unsettling rather than scary, and the shocks that there are all surround Gemma; particularly a very discomforting scene where she is getting changed.
+The Unseen is deeply unsettling rather than scary, and the shocks that there are all surround Gemma.

 Initially The Unseen certainly looks like your standard twisty thriller.
 Child bereavement is a familiar trope in films, and occasionally it drifts towards melodrama: dialogue about sin and punishment so often means punishing women, particularly mothers; and there’s a scene where we finally find out what happens to all those tealights we randomly buy in big bags at IKEA on every visit.
 But while parts of the denouement I expected, parts were a total surprise.